Direct Stock Purchase Plan - Explained

 The direct stock purchase plan is an alternative way of buying shares of a given company.
 It is a program that allows an individual investor to buy the stock of a given company directly from that particular company without engaging a broker.
 The direct stock purchase plan is usually associated with low fees.

-A Little More on What is a Direct Stock Purchase Plan (DSPP)
+How does a Direct Stock Purchase Plan Work?

 Pros and Cons of DSPP